Back To Search Results

 Dosing regimens based on the condition are as follows:

-- 0.5 to 10 mg per day orally divided once or twice daily.
-Initiate treatment 0.5 to 2.0 mg per day, repeating every 4 to 5 hours until obtaining the appropriate response.
+• 0.5 to 10 mg per day orally divided once or twice daily.
+Initiate treatment of 0.5 to 2.0 mg daily, repeating every 4 to 5 hours until the appropriate response is obtained.
 The maximum dosage is 10 mg per day.

-- 0.5 to 10 mg per day IM/IV divided once or twice daily.
+• 0.5 to 10 mg per day intramuscularly/intravenously divided once or twice daily.
 Initiate treatment 0.5 to 1.0 mg per day over 1 to 2 minutes, repeating every 2 to 3 hours until obtaining the appropriate response.
 The maximum dosage is 10 mg per day.

-- An alternate day schedule or schedule of three to four days on with a one to two-day rest period may increase tolerability and effectiveness in continued edema control.
+• An alternate day schedule or schedule of 3 to 4 days on with a 1 to 2-day rest period may increase tolerability and effectiveness in continued edema control.
 Intravenous administration should be reserved for patients unable to take oral medications.

-- 1 to 4 mg IV every 1 to 4 hours; administer with saline to maintain the patient's urine output at 200 to 250 mL/hour.
+• 1 to 4 mg intravenously every 1 to 4 hours; administer with saline to maintain the patient's urine output at 200 to 250 mL/hour.

 Renal dosing: in patients with anuria, bumetanide is contraindicated.
-In patients with hepatic failure, dosing should remain at a minimum level and, if necessary, should be increased very carefully.[1][6]
+In patients with hepatic failure, dosing should remain at a minimum level and, if necessary, increased very carefully.[1][6]

 Data is lacking for the use of bumetanide in pregnancy and breastfeeding.
 No teratogenicity is expected based on data from other loop diuretics, although there is a potential risk for decreased placental perfusion based on the drug's mechanism of action.
 Clinicians should consider alternative therapy in patients breastfeeding high-risk infants.